SARATH THARAYILST

 The LDF simultaneously attempts to combat natural anti-incumbency while navigating severe fiscal crises and Centre-State tensions.
 The BJP operates outside the traditional binary, cultivating Hindu vote consolidation while accusing both LDF and UDF of coordinated "match-fixing" to alternate power while suppressing genuine development.

 Each of these operations runs on the infrastructure described above.
 Each deploys capsules calibrated to specific community WhatsApp networks.
 Each uses cinema, social media, and digital storytelling as integration propaganda platforms.
-The voter in Kerala in 2026 is not participating in a debate.
-They are the target of three simultaneous, professionally managed cognitive capture campaigns running in parallel.

-Am I Brainwashed?
+Am I Already Captured?

-Political brainwashing does not announce itself.
-It does not feel like manipulation.
-It feels like clarity: like finally understanding what is really going on, like being one of the few people awake enough to see the truth that everyone else is being distracted from.
+It feels like clarity: like finally understanding what is really going on, like being one of the few people awake enough to see the truth that everyone else is distracted from.

-That feeling is the diagnostic symptom.
+That feeling of clarity is the diagnostic symptom.

 1. Total Demonization of the Opposition